Government and Law-Related Websites

 - Presidential Signing Statements (Law Library of Congress)

 A guide to researching these official pronouncements issued by the President at or near the time a bill is signed into law.
-Includes links to additional web resources concerning presidential signing statements.
+Includes a helpful bibliography with links to additional resources (books, articles, other materials and web resources) concerning presidential signing statements.

 - Presidential Libraries (National Archives and Records Administration)